 - Buy high-quality socks; merino wool is always a great option.

-- For cold approaches, try a pair of mittens like the Compressor™ Gore-Tex® Mitt or Absolute Zero™ Gore-Tex® Down Mitt.
+- For cold approaches, try a pair of mittens like the Unisex Compressor™ Gore-Tex® Mitt Mitt or Unisex Absolute Zero™ Gore-Tex® Down Mitt.
 Mittens can keep your hands warm while hiking, and they can be great options for belaying if conditions are icy and you need to warm your hands up after freezing on that last pitch.

 - Use disposable hand warmers inside your gloves.
 Keep them in your palm while not holding tools, or on the back of your hand while climbing.
 Some like to use wristbands with the hand warmers on their wrists.
 The idea is to help heat the blood before it goes into your hands.